-The data has a specific format, refer above, the time must be in GMT, you can also refer to RFC 822 section 5 for more details on other date-time specification format.
 Finally the description tag houses the actual content or description of the entry.
 Remember the above would be repeated for every entry on your website.
-For example if you have a blog with 5 articles, a complete RSS feed should have 5 item tags to house 5 entries.
+For example if you have a blog with five articles, a complete RSS feed should have 5 item tags to house 5 entries.

 Now if you sit down and think about it, you would at once realize that the file you just created is static, meaning that the entries that you wrote inside the item tags would remain the same and wouldn’t change to reflect the most recent content of your website.
 So before we wrap things up, we have a couple of issues that need to be addressed.

 Now this would require a fair bit of programming.
-If you are not confident with your programming skills, I suggest you’d be better off using a CMS like Joomla, Drupal or still better – WordPress (if that suits you).
-CMS’s have a number of plug-ins for RSS feeds and most of them would offer RSS functionality out of the box.
+If you are not confident with your programming skills, I suggest you’d be better off using a CMS like Joomla, Drupal, or best of all, WordPress (if that suits you).
+CMSes have a number of plug-ins for RSS feeds, and most of them even offer RSS functionality right out of the box.
 However, since you are reading this, I assume you are brewing your own solution and so let’s get coding.

 - Connect to the database containing all the information we require (refer above).

-- Generate the first part of the file, ie the HEADER (refer above)
+- Generate the first part of the file, i.e. the HEADER.

-- Fill in the required tags and content (refer above)
+- Fill in the required tags and content.